productboardlabs/openapi-request-validator/swagger-request-validator-spring-webmvc/README.md

 ### Configuration ###

-As of Spring Boot v2.3.0 setting an additional property is necessary to receive the error message in case of validation errors:
+The following property is necessary to receive the error message in case of validation errors:

 ```properties
 server.error.include-message=always
 ```

-If this property is not set the client will receive an `InvalidRequestException` or `InvalidResponseException` without knowing what is wrong with request / response as the `message` field will be missing.
+If this property is not set the client will receive an `InvalidRequestException` or `InvalidResponseException` without knowing what is wrong with the request / response as the `message` field will be missing.

 ### Adding filter and interceptor ###